NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

 The global routing system of the Internet consists of a number of functionally independent actors called autonomous systems (AS), which use the Border Gateway Protocol (BGP) to exchange routing information.

 An autonomous system is a set of Internet routable IP prefixes belonging to a network or a collection of networks that are all managed and supervised by a single entity or organisation.
-An AS utilizes a common routing policy controlled by the entity and is identified by a globally unique 16 or 32-bit number.
+An AS utilises a common routing policy controlled by the entity and is identified by a globally unique 16 or 32-bit number.
 The AS number (ASN) is assigned by one of the five Regional Internet Registries (RIRs), just like IP address blocks.

 The Border Gateway Protocol manages the routed peerings, prefix advertisement and routing of packets between different autonomous systems across the Internet.
 BGP uses the ASN to uniquely identify each system.
 In short, BGP is the routing protocol for AS paths across the Internet.
 The system is very dynamic and flexible by design.
 Connectivity and routing topologies are subject to change, which easily propagate globally within a few minutes.